-We have audited the accompanying consolidated statement of financial position of Theratechnologies Inc. (the "Company") as of November 30, 2019, the related consolidated statements of net loss and comprehensive loss, changes in equity, and cash flows for the year ended November 30, 2019 and the related notes (collectively, the consolidated financial statements).
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of November 30, 2019, and the financial performance and its cash flows for the year ended November 30, 2019, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+We have audited the accompanying consolidated statements of financial position of Theratechnologies Inc. (the "Company") as of November 30, 2020 and 2019, the related consolidated statements of net loss and comprehensive loss, changes in equity, and cash flows for the years ended November 30, 2020 and 2019, and the related notes (collectively, the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of November 30, 2020 and 2019, and the financial performance and its cash flows for the years ended November 30, 2020 and 2019, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.

-Change in Presentation Currency
+Change in Accounting Principle